(Issue)

 components

-is undefined or an empty list, throw an error. -
+is an empty list, throw an error. -

 If